William Graves — Waldenström’s Macroglobulinemia Patient Story

 Managing a disease with no cure

 According to the American Cancer Society, as many as 1,500 people are diagnosed with WM each year — most are in their 60s and 70s.
 Although there is no cure, treatments can help manage symptoms.
 Will’s case treads in unknown territory because the disease strikes people around age 70.
-At age 47, Will is now in his seventh year of treatment.
+At age 47, Will was in his seventh year of treatment.

 “There are times when I don’t feel great.
 But nothing comes remotely close to the way I felt at the time of my diagnosis,” says Will.